denten-books/plain-text/main.md

 "A short computer
-program that is permanently resident or easily loaded into a computer and whose execution brings a larger program, such as an operating system or its loader, into memory [@ieee_ieee_1990, 13]."
+program that is permanently resident or easily loaded into a computer and whose execution brings a larger program, such as an operating system or its loader, into memory" [@ieee_ieee_1990, 13].

-"the techniques being explored are implemented, studies, and evaluated with the advantage of intensive everyday use [@engelbart_augmented_1973, 12]."
+"the techniques being explored are implemented, studies, and evaluated with the advantage of intensive everyday use" [@engelbart_augmented_1973, 12].
 Much later, in the 1990s, Engelbart

-"They must bootstrap themselves into a new kind of ``think,'' into a new climate of man-machine interaction, in which men evolve intelligent machines and intelligent machines evolve men [@brodey_human_1967, 86]."
+"They must bootstrap themselves into a new kind of ``think,'' into a new climate of man-machine interaction, in which men evolve intelligent machines and intelligent machines evolve men" [@brodey_human_1967, 86].

 Engelbart borrows the idea of "bootstrapping" from .
 The animation of inorganic matter